Police county lines crack down sees drugs seized and arrests as weapons recovered

 Hampshire and Isle of Wight Constabulary’s County Lines Intensification Week, from February 27 to March 5, also saw drugs, five firearms, an axe, 28 knives and three bats, knuckledusters and hammers seized along with £25, 595 cash and 11 dealer phones.

-The force has disrupted more than 18 county line networks with 154 stop checks made, 93 arrests, and 44 vulnerable people were safeguarded.
+The force has disrupted more than 18 county line networks with 154 stop checks made, 93 arrests, and 44 vulnerable people being safeguarded.

 In Portsmouth, officers carried out patrols and warrants which led to 13 arrests, two community resolutions, 13 stop searches and 11 home visits.
 Class A drugs were found and seized along with burner phones and large amounts of cash.